uf-mil/mil/docs/glossary.rst

     produce an estimate of the robot's :term:`pose`

   DVL
-    A dopler velocity log.
+    A Doppler velocity log.
 Is used primarily in underwater systems to measure the linear velocity of the robot.

   RobotX
     The :term:`AUVSI`-run competition which :term:`NaviGator` competes in

   NaviGator
-    An autnomous boat developed by MIL.
+    An autonomous boat developed by MIL.

   AUVSI
     A non-profit organization which runs several competitions which MIL participates in